Tong-ST/debian_sway/README.md

 ***AGAIN, IF YOU DON'T HAVE ANY HARDWARE SUPPORT PROBLEM STICK WITH DEFAULT KERNEL THAT SHIP WITH DEBIAN AND YOU CAN SKIP THIS SECION BELOW***

 If done setup the basic then move to next step
-- In this setup I will be install Liquorix as linux Kernel that give debian to newer kernel version this help me fixes a lot issue dealling with hardware support for Thinkpad T14 gen 2(and might work on some closer model)
+- In this setup I will be install Liquorix as linux Kernel that give debian to newer kernel version this help me fixes a lot issue dealing with hardware support for Thinkpad T14 gen 2(and might work on some closer model)
     - Install Liquorix on Debian
         1. install " curl " if not already and Installing
             ```